devuri/plugin-release-deploy-action/README.md

 # Plugin Release Deploy Action

-This GitHub Action helps you release and deploy WordPress plugins using PHP and Node.
+This GitHub Action helps you release and deploy WordPress plugins using PHP and optionally Node.js.
 It automates the entire process, from creating a release to deploying the plugin on WordPress.org.

 ## Description

 This action does the following:
 1. Creates a new release and generates a changelog.
 2. Checks out your repository code.
-3. Sets up the specified PHP and Node.js environments.
+3. Sets up the specified PHP environment.
-4. Installs the required PHP and Node.js dependencies.
+4. Installs the required PHP dependencies and runs composer build.
-5. Builds the plugin.
+5. Optionally sets up Node.js environment (if node-version is provided).
+6. Installs Node.js dependencies and builds assets (if Node.js is configured).
-6. Uploads the built plugin as a zip file to the GitHub release.
+7. Uploads the built plugin as a zip file to the GitHub release.
-7. Deploys the plugin to the WordPress.org SVN repository.
+8. Deploys the plugin to the WordPress.org SVN repository.

 ## Inputs